awslabs/aws-well-architected-labs/Security/Quest_100_Quick_Steps_to_Security_Success/README.md

 ## Walkthrough

 1. For each account that you want to block public access to data stored in S3 - use a cross-account access role to [block S3 public access](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-control-block-public-access.html)
 2. Repeat the walkthrough in part 4 to apply the policy below.
-Instead of applying this policy to shit to the root, apply this specifically to the accounts where you have blocked public access.
+Instead of applying this policy to the root, apply this specifically to the accounts where you have blocked public access.

 ### Policy to block public